Clockers (film): Critical reception

 The film received generally positive reviews.
-The review aggregator Rotten Tomatoes records that 73% of the 62 reviewers viewed it positively.
+On the review aggregator website Rotten Tomatoes, 74% of 65 critics' reviews are positive, with an average rating of 6.90/10.
 The site's consensus reads, "A work of mournful maturity that sacrifices little of its director's signature energy, Clockers is an admittedly flawed drama with a powerfully urgent message".
-On Metacritic, the film has a score of 71 out of 100 based on reviews from 20 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 71 out of 100 based on reviews from 20 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the movie three-and-a-half stars.

 David Denby of New York said that while the original novel was "filled with operational detail" the film adaptation was "more emotional" and "less factual".
 Denby further explained that Spike Lee was "concerned less with Strike's spiritual condition than with the survival of the entire community."
 Denby said that Lee, in the work, "jumps around a lot, telling his story in hot flashes" as typical in Spike Lee films, arguing that the technique makes the film "difficult to follow".
 In regard to the cinematography of Malik Sayeed, Denby said that it was "rough and dark-hued, with an almost tabloid angriness in the scenes of violence."

 Box office

-The movie was a box office failure.
+Clockers grossed over $4 million its first weekend and ended its run with over $13 million domestically.